 There are two species included in the unit of assessment (UoA), the white anglerfish Lophius piscatorius and the black anglerfish Lophius budegassa.
 There is no clear evidence of the existence of separate stock units for each species in the UoA.
 Despite the biology and ecology of both species still being poorly understood, L. piscatorius is expected to grow faster than L. budagessa and live further north.
 Both are most abundant at depths of 200-800m but also occur in coastal waters.
 Size patterns observed in surveys suggest migrations with juveniles mostly found offshore, medium-sized fish inshore and larger adults offshore.
 Therefore, the species may exploit several ecological niches at various stages of their lifecycle.
 Anglerfish are ambush predators who feed opportunistically, non-selectively on passing prey, which is lured by their specialised illicium.
 The diet of the small individuals is dominated by invertebrates while larger monkfish prey on fish, e.g. small gadoids, sandeels, flatfish, and, to a lesser extent, on cephalopods.

 Anglerfish is caught in mixed fisheries using a range of gear types such as otter trawls, gillnets and beam trawls.
-It is under EU quota management, with a joint quota for both species.
+The units of assessment for this fishery include (i) bottom otter trawls, (ii) beam trawls and (iii) gillnets (trammel & entangling/gill nets) in the Western Seas and Channel (VII b-k, VIII a/b/d).
+The fishery is under EU quota management, with a joint quota for both species.
 The landings are all recorded as one species group as they are difficult to distinguish ashore.
 They are separated in sampling schemes designed at national level, which provide a splitting index that can be applied to the landings for assessment and management purposes.
 However, there remains a problem with the smaller, juvenile individuals as well as consistency between sampling schemes.
 Landings are in the range of 20-40 thousand tonnes per year, i.e. including all countries and metiers of the UoA.
 France takes most of the landings (60%), followed by Spain (20%), the UK (10%) and Ireland (10%).
 Minor landings have been recorded for Belgium, Germany and Portugal.
 About 95% of the UK landings consist of L. piscatorius.
 Across all countries, ca. 10% of L. piscatorius are caught in beam trawls, against 65% for otter trawls and 20% for gillnets.
 Discarding in this stock is relatively minor overall (in the order of 5-10%) although there will be large variations between gear types and possibly regions.